 In the same period, the late 1970s and early 1980s, strong peripheral nationalist movements were formed or reappeared in different regions, mostly in Catalonia and Basque Country, but also in Galicia, Valencia, the Canary Islands and Andalusia.
 The Spanish left enthusiastically supported these movements, presenting them as liberators and progressive forces both during the transition and for several decades after, further contributing to the weakness of Spanish national identity.
 Any person exhibiting the colours of the Spanish flag - in a watch strap, for instance - was immediately classified by the left and the peripheral nationalists as a Franco supporter.
 The very word 'España' (Spain) became suspicious and was often replaced by 'the Spanish state', an expression of little emotional resonance.
 Even the territorial organisation of the state in Autonomous Communities has diminished this identity, as regional educational policies have emphasised local histories and identities.
-Ruiz-Jiménez et al explain,

-Although it seems that the right has returned to an explicit reformulation of democratic Spanish patriotism more easily than the left, the definition of Spain as a nation continues to be an object of political controversy, not only among nation-wide parties but also between these and regionalist/nationalist parties.
-In summary, Spanish parties have not instilled consistent feelings of identification with Spain as a political community.
+Ruiz-Jiménez et al explain, the left, the definition of Spain as a nation continues to be an object of political controversy, not only among nation-wide parties but also between these and regionalist/nationalist parties.
+In summary, Spanish parties have not instilled consistent feelings of identification with Spain as a political community.19